AWells64/TableTourney/README.md

 The app also allows for scoring individual games and when a winner is decided, the bracket is updated to reflect those results.

+The app supports a player count of any single-elimination legal number of players.
+(2, 4, 8, 16, 32...)

 A live version of the app can be found here - http://aden.developme.space/

 ## Getting Started